Monotone solutions for mean field games master equations : continuous state space and common noise: Introduction

 \subsection{Regularity of the solution of the master equation}

 In the aforementioned monotone regime, the uniqueness result established by Lasry and Lions \citep{lasry2007mean} makes it meaningful to define a value function associated to a MFG.
-This value function associates tthe value of the game $U(t,x,m)$ to a player in a state $x$, when the remaining time in the game is $t$ and the measure $m$ describes the repartition of the other players.
+This value function associates the value of the game $U(t,x,m)$ to a player in a state $x$, when the remaining time in the game is $t$ and the measure $m$ describes the repartition of the other players.
 In this monotone regime, if it is smooth, the value function can be characterized as the unique solution of the master equation \citep{lions2007cours,cardaliaguet2019master}.
 A natural and fundamental question in the MFG theory is the following : If the value function is not smooth, can it still be characterized as the unique weak solution of the master equation ?
 The difficulty here lies in the definition of weak solutions one has to choose.
 In this paper, we answer positively to this question in the monotone regime.
 Namely, to define our monotone solutions, we only need continuity of the value function in the measure argument for first order master equations and first order regularity with respect to the measure argument for second order master equations.
 This paper is the extension of \citep{bertucci2020monotone} in which we treated this problem in the case of a finite state space.
+Let us insist on the fact that, outside the monotone regime, the concept of a value of a MFG does not make sense because of the multiplicity of equilibria.
+If mathematical questions can still be asked on the master equation in a general regime, their link with the underlying game and their practical interest is doubtful.